Skip to content

 RoleDescriptionStandard

 AI AgentThe LLM, RAG system, or agentic application that needs content.
 Authenticates via Ed25519 signatures.
-The license ID (lid) is a public identifier, not a credential.CoMP: “Requesting Party”.
-RAMP v1.0 uses the Requester message (not CoMP AISystem); lid is Requester.license_id.
+Identity is the RFC 9421 request signature and access is scopes + delegation — not the billing reference.CoMP: “Requesting Party”.
+RAMP v1.0 uses the Requester message (not CoMP AISystem); CoMP’s lid maps to Requester.billing_ref, an opaque billing reference (account/PO/cost center), not a credential.

 RAMP BrokerOptional demand-side router.
 Queries multiple Exchanges, compares offers by unit_cost, deduplicates by ResourceIdentity, enforces budget constraints.RAMP v1.0: “RAMP Broker”